AloneTotally/JSAcompcoursework2023/README.md

 # JSAcompcoursework2023

-App/program that helps you decide what to eat judging by the locations near you and what you have eaten recently
+App/program that helps you decide what to eat judging by the locations near you.
+Here is the link to the app demo: https://drive.google.com/file/d/1nYLLBabQlykz2ZQTm3M4rLVkXQ2YbaYz/view?usp=sharing

 ## Tools